flipcoder/flipcoder/README.md

 <a href="https://www.buymeacoffee.com/flipcoder" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>

 👋 Hi, I'm Grady O'Connell, otherwise known as flipcoder.
-I'm a programmer and music guy focusing on music technology and game development.
+I'm a developer, designer, and musician.
 I'm currently building [midimech](https://github.com/flipcoder/midimech), a new musical layout system created for next-gen instruments like the LinnStrument and grid controllers.

 Here are some of my open-source projects:
 - [midimech: a new musical layout system for next-gen instruments](https://github.com/flipcoder/midimech)